 As glasses used prior to the operation will not be suitable for your operated eye, it may help to remove the lens from your glasses or buy some temporary reading glasses.

 Eye health is important and we advocate a healthy lifestyle that supports healthy eyesight.
-If you need support to give up smoking or lose weight you will be able to speak to our healthcare team.
+If you need support to give up smoking or lose weight, you will be able to speak to our healthcare team.
+It is also important to protect your eyes by wearing sunglasses or eye shields when outdoors.

 How long does it take to recover from cataract surgery?

 If the cataract operation is successful you should experience an improvement in clarity, colour, and peripheral vision with less glare.
-For some this takes a matter of hours, others take one to two weeks to see well.
+For some, this takes a matter of hours, while others take one to two weeks to see well.

 Private treatment for cataracts allows you the flexibility to choose your place of treatment as well as the date that suits you.
 It also allows greater treatment options, with different types of lenses available.